edge-servers/ansible-immunity22/README.md

 **ProTip:** Use `molecule test --destroy=never` to speed up subsequent test runs.

-Install OpenWISP2 for testing in a VirtualBox VM
+Install Immunity2 for testing in a VirtualBox VM
 -------------------------------------------------

-If you want to try out **OpenWISP 2** in your own development environment, the safest way is to use a VirtualBox Virtual Machine (from here on VM).
+If you want to try out **Immunity 2** in your own development environment, the safest way is to use a VirtualBox Virtual Machine (from here on VM).

 ### Using Vagrant

-**Since August 2018 there's a new fast and easy way to install OpenWISP 2 for testing purposes** leveraging [Vagrant](https://www.vagrantup.com), a popular open source tool for building and maintaining portable virtual software development environments.
+**Since August 2018 there's a new fast and easy way to install Immunity 2 for testing purposes** leveraging [Vagrant](https://www.vagrantup.com), a popular open source tool for building and maintaining portable virtual software development environments.